-- Grade-separated freeway interchanges and entry and exit ramps are to be provided under the AMP1 freeway standard. - Wide median intersection treatments are to be provided at key locations along the alignment to facilitate connectivity with major local roads under the AMP3 duplicated highway standard.
+- Grade-separated freeway interchanges and entry and exit ramps are to be provided under the AMP1 freeway standard. - Wide median intersection treatments are to be provided at key locations along the alignment to facilitate connectively with major local roads under the AMP3 duplicated highway standard.
 These are designed to give preference for through traffic whilst accommodating safe turning movements and storage of vehicles accessing the highway.
 The wide median treatments are designed to allow standard B-Double trucks to store safely within the median during a turning manoeuvre. - Highway access typically designed to be left in, left out only, under the AMP3 duplicated highway standard. - Service roads are to be provided wherever alternative access to an existing property is not available, and may be required under both the interim and ultimate proposals.

-The intersection arrangements for the alignment are outlined in Table 6-1.
+The intersection arrangements for the preferred and alternative alignments are outlined in Table 6-1.

-A wide median treatment is shown in Figure 6-5 and a grade separated interchange in Figure 6-6.
+A wide median treatment is shown in Figure 6-7 and a grade separated interchange in Figure 6-8.

-Figure 6-5 Wide Median Treatment (AustRoads 2009, Part 4A, Figure 4.21)
+Figure 6-7 Wide Median Treatment (AustRoads 2009, Part 4A, Figure 4.21)

-Figure 6-6 Illustration of a Grade Separated Interchange (AustRoads 2009, Part 4C, Figure 3.3)
+Figure 6-8 Illustration of a Grade separated interchange (AustRoads 2009, Part 4C, Figure 3.3)